 Homeschool Registration in NC

-You may need to verify that your homeschool was “official” at some point in your lifetime, or your children may need to verify it for employment or further education, down the road.
+At some point, you may need to verify that your homeschool was “official”, or your children may need to verify that their homeschool was acknowledged by the state for employment or further education.

-Now that so many people are homeschooling their kids all the way through high school (way to go!), we are all working out one of the unintended consequences of home education – lost school records!
+Many more people are homeschooling their kids all the way through high school (way to go!).

-Believe it or not, some employers and colleges still need that “official” information for their records.
-One student had attended and received her Associates degree at a local community college and yet the employer had to have verification for their records that her homeschool had been a valid NC home school.
+A student I know attended a local community college and received her Associates degree and yet her employer required verification for their records that her homeschool had been a valid NC home school.

 The NCDNPE will try to locate our homeschool information even many years from now.
 If you can tell them the county you were in and your school name or your administrator’s last name, they will find it for you.